Vyral/dave-gove/_posts/2019-10-01-reduce-your-mortgage-now.md

   mortgage term by eight years.
 enclosure:
 pullquote: >-
-  If you want to reduce a 30-year mortgage to 22 years, then, all you have to do make one extra payment a year.
+  If you want to reduce a 30-year mortgage to 22 years, all you have to do make one extra payment a year.
 enclosure_type: video/mp4
 enclosure_time:
 use_youtube_image: true